Shady Side Academy names director of new $2.7M tech hub

 It will house the computer science department, Science Olympiad Team and Robotics Team.

-A Fabrication and Robotics Wing will see learning and creation spaces, including a robotics arena, workshop and wet lab, which will be fully equipped with 3D printers, a laser cutter, CNC router and mill, table saw, drill press and more.
+A Fabrication and Robotics Wing will have learning and creation spaces, including a robotics arena, workshop and wet lab, which will be fully equipped with 3D printers, a laser cutter, a CNC router and mill, a table saw, a drill press and more.

 There will be two computer labs, a collaboration lounge and faculty offices, all to accommodate the school’s growing computer science program.